The Easiest No Knead Focaccia

 - PREHEAT: When there are 45 minutes remaining, position a rack in the center of the oven and preheat the oven to 425ºF.
 Drizzle the top with another 2 tablespoons of olive oil, rub some of your fingers too, and dimple the dough using your fingertips, pressing down on the dough to the bottom of the pan but making sure you don’t rip the dough.
 At this point, you can top with olives, fresh herbs, or just the flaked sea salt.

 - Measuring flour: If you are not weighing out the flour for this recipe (which I highly suggest) you’ll want to use the spoon and level method.
 Use a spoon to fluff the flour to aerate it.
-Then use the spoon to fill your 1-cup measuring cup.
+Then use a spoon to fill your 1-cup measuring cup.
 Run a knife along the top of the measuring cup without applying pressure.
-Repeat this 5 times to get 5 cups of flour.
+Repeat 5 times to get 5 cups of flour.

 - Flour: If you use AP flour for this recipe, I suggest adding 1 additional tablespoon of flour.